 Lake Eyre Basin is one of the world’s largest free-flowing river systems, covering almost one sixth of Australia.
 It is largely unmodified (its flow regimes are unregulated), with no significant water storages or other impediments.

-The basin is among the world's largest internally draining river systems, with Kati-Thanda Lake Eyre itself the fifth largest terminal lake in the world.
+The basin is among the world’s largest internally draining river systems, with Kati-Thanda Lake Eyre itself the fifth largest terminal lake in the world.
 Largely unmodified, the basin has no significant water storages or other impediments.

 For more than a decade the SA Arid Lands Landscape Board, through Australian Government funding, has invested in extensive investigations of the South Australian part of the Lake Eyre Basin.
 The multidisciplinary research has contributed significantly to our knowledge of catchment function including the natural features and human influences on key waterholes and wetlands, something that has previously been poorly understood.